-At Superannuation Warehouse we specialise in SMSF administration.
+At Superannuation Warehouse, we are specialised in SMSF administration.
 We can execute the setup of a Bare Trust structure where the Trustees have decided to purchase a property with loans.
 The typical structure is set out below:

-The SMSF can invest in commercial or residential property, but this can’t be your residence.
-You can’t have any dealings with a related party when investing in residential property.
-So you can’t live in the property, use the property as a holiday house or have a family member live in it.
-It should be for the sole purpose of investment of your SMSF.
+The SMSF can invest in commercial or residential property, but this cannot be your residence.
+You can’t have any dealings with a related party when investing in residential property, so you cannot live in the property, use the property as a holiday house or have a family member live in it.
+It should be for the investment as the sole purpose for your SMSF.

-Some important points regarding the use of a SMSF for property investment are as follows:
+Some important points regarding the use of an SMSF for property investment are as follows:

 - To invest in property, it is important to set up the SMSF first, including the structure above.
-A SMSF itself can’t borrow money, and therefore a Bare Trust structure is put in place to facilitate the loans
+An SMSF itself cannot borrow money; therefore, a Bare Trust structure is put in place to facilitate the loans.

 - The only purpose of the Bare Trust (also referred to as a Property Trust) is to keep title over the investment property until the loan is paid off.

 - All property related costs can be paid by the SMSF.

-- The SMSF receive rental income and pay for all operating expenses and loan repayments
+- The SMSF receives rental income and pays for all operating expenses and loan repayments.

 - Only one property can be added into a structure like this.

-- The property will revert back to the SMSF when the loan is repaid
+- The property will revert to the SMSF when the loan is repaid.

 - Funds can be borrowed from the Trustees or the bank, or a combination of yourself and the bank.